JetBrains/kotlin-native/MULTIPLATFORM.md

     ```
     includeBuild '../greeting'
     ```
-    Now dependencies of the application can be resolved in artefacts built by `greeting`, so we can access our library.
+    Now dependencies of the application can be resolved in artefacts built by `greeting`.
+You also may publish the Android part of `greeting` into some Maven repo and get it from there.
+In this case you don't need to set up the composite build.

+After these steps we can access our library as any other Kotlin code:

+    import org.greeting.*

+    /* ... */

+    fun foo() {
+        println(Greeting().greeting())
+    }

 **TODO: Describe including `greeting` as a  subproject of the AS project too.**